fabferri/about-k8s/aks-hands-on/aks-4th-hands-on-mysql-part1/Readme.md

    ms.date="11/12/2023"
    ms.author="fabferri" />

-# Azure Kubernetes Service (AKS): 4th hands-on with MySQL
+# Azure Kubernetes Service (AKS): 4th hands-on with MySQL - part 1
 The 4th hands-on is about the deployment of MySQL database instance on AKS, using a Persistent Volume dynamically deployed with CSI driver for Azure files. <br>

 ### <a name="login in azure subscription"></a> STEP 1: Login in the Azure subscription and create the Kubernetes cluster